Important Information about Kenya: The Guide

-The 2014 census reported the population at 45 million people.
+The 2014 census reported the population as 45 million people.
 Nairobi, the capital and largest city, lies on the equator.
-Geographically, Kenya is quite diverse; deserts to the north, sandy coastlines, fresh water lakes, savannah grasslands and agricultural plantations.
+Geographically, Kenya is quite diverse; deserts to the north, sandy coastlines, freshwater lakes, savannah grasslands, and agricultural plantations.
 The Rift Valley that travels from North to South through central Kenya is the fruit basket of the region.

 The leading export earner is the tourist industry.
 Kenya is considered to have the best wildlife and beach safaris in East Africa.
-The devotion to wildlife conservation and a concrete infrastructure has propelled Kenya to the front position of the regional tourism industry.
-There are many National Parks in Kenya, the major ones being, Masai Mara, Amboseli and Tsavo (East and West).
+The devotion to wildlife conservation and a concrete infrastructure has propelled Kenya to the front position in the regional tourism industry.
+There are many National Parks in Kenya, the major ones being, Masai Mara, Amboseli, and Tsavo (East and West).
 A full list of the National Parks are:

-Aberdare National Park, Amboseli National Park, Arabuko Sokoke National Park, Hells Gate and Mount Longonot National Parks, Kora National Park, Lake Nakuru National Park, Marsabit National Park, Meru National Park, Mount Kenya National Park, Mount Elgon National Park, Nairobi National Park, Ndere Island National Reserve, Ol Donyo Sabuk National Park, Ruma National Park, Saiwa Swamp National Park, Sibiloi National Park, Tsavo East National Park, Tsavo West National Park
+Aberdare National Park, Amboseli National Park, Arabuko Sokoke National Park, Hells Gate, and Mount Longonot National Parks, Kora National Park, Lake Nakuru National Park, Marsabit National Park, Meru National Park, Mount Kenya National Park, Mount Elgon National Park, Nairobi National Park, Ndere Island National Reserve, Ol Donyo Sabuk National Park, Ruma National Park, Saiwa Swamp National Park, Sibiloi National Park, Tsavo East National Park, Tsavo West National Park

-The herd is over a million and a half in number; a large number of lion, hippo, crocodile and vultures all of which prey on the weak and young migrating animals, can be seen following along with the herd.
-Other game to be found in the Masai Mara at any time of the year include; elephants, cheetahs, baboons, gazelles, giraffes, jackals, cheetahs, leopards, hyenas, water buffalo, ostriches, and a large variety of antelope and birdlife species in the hundreds..
+The herd is over a million and a half in number; a large number of lions, hippos, crocodiles,s and vultures all of which prey on the weak and young migrating animals, can be seen following along with the herd.
+Other games to be found in the Masai Mara at any time of the year include; elephants, cheetahs, baboons, gazelles, giraffes, jackals, cheetahs, leopards, hyenas, water buffalo, ostriches, and a large variety of antelope and birdlife species in the hundreds.

 The western cities, such as Kisumu, can be quite hot during the afternoons, with some relief from the breezes off the lake.
 The far north of Kenya is also very arid and hot, with little rainfall at any time of the year.
-Officially, there are 7 rainy seasons in Kenya, and due to all the general climatic changes around the world, it is difficult to predict exactly when these are, but they are seasonal, and last for 3 or 4 weeks at a time.
+Officially, there are 7 rainy seasons in Kenya, and due to all the general climatic changes around the world, it is difficult to predict exactly when these are, but they are seasonal and last for 3 or 4 weeks at a time.

 Technically, a visa is required prior to entry into Kenya; upon arrival at one of the International Airports in Kenya, or at a border post.